 Mindfulness Without Borders is led by an eclectic team of educators, practitioners and professionals from around the world dedicated to advancing knowledge and the practice of mindfulness and social and emotional learning in all walks of life.
 In 2005, The Huffington Post recognized Mindfulness Without Borders as one of the next ten generational organizations that are changing the world.

 Theo is a former corporate VP turned award-winning social entrepreneur who passionately advocates for social and emotional health and secular mindfulness in society, with a special focus in conflict and post conflict countries.
 She oversees MWB’s strategic long-term initiatives and is the steward for international partnerships.
-Her background as a mindfulness practitioner informs her work as a Senior Faculty member at University of Toronto’s School of Continuing Education.
-She is a business mentor to young people overcoming mental health challenges and has participated on several boards and advisory committees including the A Mindful Society, Hawn Foundation, Students For Canada’s North and the Garrison Institute – where she co-authored the United State’s first-ever mapping report on Contemplation and Education in K-12 Educational Settings.
+Her background as a mindfulness practitioner informs her work as a Lead Facilitator of MWB’s programs and Senior Faculty member at University of Toronto’s School of Continuing Education.

 Executive Director & Lead Trainer